There is an increased risk of contracting hepatitis A and typhoid in Vietnam, both of which can be contracted through contaminated food or water.

 Speak with your healthcare professional about how you can best protect yourself prior to your departure.

 Before you go to Vietnam

 All travellers should be up to date with their routine vaccinations before heading off to Vietnam.
 These include vaccines for measles, mumps, rubella, diphtheria, tetanus, whooping cough, chicken pox, polio and influenza.
 For a full list, refer to the National Immunisation Program – available here.

-Depending on where you are staying and what activities you have planned, the following vaccinations may be recommended for you by your doctor:
+Depending on where you are staying and what activities you have planned, preventative measures, including the following vaccinations may be recommended for you by your doctor:

 - Hepatitis B